Driplytics/Flight-Delay-Analysis-/README.md

 ##  Where is the Data?
-The Data used for my Analysis was from 3 Different sources (see Resources), the main flight data has Airport and Airline codes as a means of identity, hence the need to source for external Data set that would  overlay these codes and provide the names of Airlines, Airport and their location, by creating a Data model  between the 3 tables.
+The Data used for my Analysis were from 3 Different sources (see Resources), the main flight data has Airport and Airline codes as a means of identity, hence the need to source for external Data set that would  overlay these codes and provide the names of Airlines, Airport and their location, by creating a Data model  between the 3 tables.